unoplatform/uno/doc/articles/migrating-from-previous-releases.md

 ### Default Text Font

-Starting from Uno Platform 5.3, the [default text font](xref:Uno.Features.CustomFonts#default-text-font) is now changed to [Open Sans](https://github.com/unoplatform/uno.fonts#open-sans-font) in the templates, when the [`OpenSans` feature](xref:Uno.Features.Uno.Sdk#uno-platform-features) is specified.
+Starting from Uno Platform 5.3, the [default text font](xref:Uno.Features.CustomFonts#default-text-font) has been changed to [Open Sans](https://github.com/unoplatform/uno.fonts#open-sans-font) in the templates, when the [`OpenSans` feature](xref:Uno.Features.Uno.Sdk#uno-platform-features) is specified.

 If you created your project with Uno Platform 5.2 or earlier, you can start using Open Sans by adding the `OpenSans` feature in your `.csproj` file.